chip/popcap/README.md

       }

-audio_file.formatted => Returns a Ruby hash after sanitizing the raw output of #raw_tags.
+audio_file.formatted => Returns a Ruby hash after sanitizing the raw output of #raw_output.
 It also applies internal formatters on fields such as duration, bit_rate, filesize, & date, returning human readable output.